UDST/choicemodels/CONTRIBUTING.md

 ### Contributing code:

-- Create a new branch of UDST/choicemodels, or fork the repository to your own account
+- Create a new branch of `UDST/choicemodels`, or fork the repository to your own account

 - Make your changes, following the existing styles for code and inline documentation

 - Add [tests](https://github.com/UDST/choicemodels/tree/master/tests) if possible!

-- Open a pull request to the UDST/choicemodels master branch, including a writeup of your changes -- take a look at some of the closed PR's for examples
+- Open a pull request to the `UDST/choicemodels` master branch, including a writeup of your changes -- take a look at some of the closed PR's for examples

+- Current maintainers will review the code, suggest changes, and hopefully merge it!

 ### Incrementing the version number: